haverzard/container-migration/README.md

 ### Migration Strategy
 * Container Monitor will listen for evaluation results from the training tasks and asynchronously decides if a migration must happen based on the result and the resource usage distribution.
 * When the resource usage distribution is imbalanced or a task has converged, Container Monitor will decide to migrate the task.
-* When a task is decided to be migrated, Container Monitor will a migration request to DRAGON through the migration microservice.
+* When a task is decided to be migrated, Container Monitor will send a migration request to DRAGON through the migration microservice.
-* DRAGON will receive the migration request and enqueue it as a migration job.
+* DRAGON will receive the migration request and enqueue it as a migration event/job.
 * DRAGON will migrate the tasks using the migration policy by destroying the Pod and recreating it in another Node.
-* DRAGON will ignore the migration job if the target Node is the same as the source Node.
+* DRAGON will ignore the migration event if one of the candidate Nodes is the same as the source Node.

 ## Questions

-Please contact me on [email](mailto:yonatanviody@gmail.com) if you have any questions 😊
+Please contact me using [email](mailto:yonatanviody@gmail.com) if you have any question 😊